Sir John Hunt Community Sports College

 Sir John Hunt Community Sports College is a mixed secondary school and sixth form located in the Whitleigh area of Plymouth in the English county of Devon.
-The school is named after Sir John Hunt (afterwards Baron Hunt), an army officer who is best known as the leader of the successful 1953 British Expedition to Mount Everest.
+The school is named after Sir John Hunt (later Baron Hunt), an army officer who is best known as the leader of the successful 1953 British Expedition to Mount Everest.

 History

-The school was originally known as Whitleigh Secondary Modern School and then Sir John Hunt Community College, before gaining Sports College Status.
-In 2001 Southway Community College formally merged with Sir John Hunt.
-Although the school operated over both school campuses for a time, the school was consolidated on the Whitleigh site completely in 2005.
+The school was originally known as Whitleigh Secondary Modern School and then Sir John Hunt Community College before gaining Sports College Status.
+In 2001, Southway Community College formally merged with Sir John Hunt.
+Although the school operated over both school campuses for a time, the school was fully consolidated on the Whitleigh site completely in 2005.
 Sir John Hunt opened its sixth form in 2010, the last secondary school in Plymouth to do so.

+As of January 2024, the school is in the process of converting into an academy.

-The school is located in the Wood View Learning Community, which also includes Whitleigh Community Primary School and Woodlands Special School, as well other community services such as the Youth Centre.
+The school is located in the Wood View Learning Community, which also includes Whitleigh Community Primary School and Woodlands Special School, and other community services such as the Youth Centre.
 The campus is run by a federated Governing Body.
 Previously a community school solely administered by Plymouth City Council, in June 2015 Sir John Hunt Community Sports College became a foundation school as part of the Wood View Learning Community Trust.
-However the school continues to coordinate with Plymouth City Council for admissions.
+However, the school continues to coordinate with Plymouth City Council for admissions.

 Academics

-Sir John Hunt Community Sports College offers GCSEs and Cambridge Nationals as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further Cambridge Nationals.
+Sir John Hunt Community Sports College offers GCSEs and Cambridge Nationals as programmes of study for pupils, while students in the sixth form have the option to study a range of A-levels and further Cambridge Nationals.
 Some courses are offered in conjunction with Lipson Co-operative Academy and Tor Bridge High.